 How to choose the best trekking tour in Sapa?
 Our recommendations and Sapa travel tips!

 There are many trekking tours in Sapa Mountains.
 Some officials, some illegals, one day, two days, with or without homestay, with local guides, with Hmong tribe guides, and so on…

-We did the Sapa trekking experience with Buffalo Tour, a company that operates local tours in Vietnam and in many other countries in Southeast Asia [like the trekking in Chiang Mai, Thailand we did and was awesome].
+We did the Sapa trekking experience with Buffalo Tour, a company that operates local tours in Vietnam and in many other countries in Southeast Asia.
 Why we choose them?
 Because we knew the trekking in Sapa would be well organized, private, and that we would be helping the community by staying in a homestay and eating in family restaurants.

-What make this 2 days trekking in Sapa mountains so special?
+Why these 2 days trekking in Sapa mountains were so special?
 Nature is gorgeous and the people welcoming.
-Most of the trekking route was empty, no tourists, only us and local people.
+Most of the trekking route was empty, with no tourists, only us and local people.
 We had the chance to see and experience Sapa on our pace.
 The guide is a local guy, he speaks the tribe’s language and knows their history.
-He took us to interesting places that wasn’t on the Sapa tour itinerary, like visiting the house of a shaman that leads one of the tribe community.
+He took us to interesting places that weren’t on the Sapa tour itinerary, like visiting the house of a shaman that leads one of the tribe community.

 » When is the best time to visit Sapa mountains and the rice terraces?